-333Succession Law Amendment Act, S.N.B.
+333 Succession Law Amendment Act, S.N.B.
 1991, c.
 62 which came into force in 1993.

-334Law Reform Branch, Office of the Attorney General, Province of New Brunswick, Commentary on the Succession Law Amendment Act and the Survivorship Act (June 1990) at p.
+Law Reform Branch, Office of the Attorney General, Province of New Brunswick, Commentary on the Succession Law Amendment Act and the Survivorship Act (June 1990) at p.
 13. ("Commentary").

-335These examples are taken from the Commentary , ibid. at page 13.
+$^{^{335}}$ These examples are taken from the Commentary , ibid. at page 13.

-The Law Reform Branch in the office of the Attorney General did not think that an absolute rule could deal with all the cases in which this problem would arise.
-It did, however, view it as wrong to always apply literally the terms of the will to the estate left after division of marital property because the testator would never know what would make up the "post-division" estate.
-To overcome this problem, subsections 4(5.1) and (5.2) were introduced and are designed to work as follows:336
+"post-division" estate.
+To overcome this problem, subsections 4(5.1) and (5.2) were introduced and are designed to work as follows: 336

 The starting point of the amendment . . . is that there must be some way of ensuring that the testator's will is not automatically applied to the "post-division" estate without consideration of whether this was the property it was intended to apply to.
 If the will should, on the facts of the case, be so applied, so be it, but the Act should also allow for other possibilities.
-What the amendment does, therefore, is create a judicial discretion to make orders as to the distribution of the 'post-division" estate.
+What the amendment does, therefore, is create a judicial discretion to make orders as to the distribution of the "post-division" estate.
 The key to the use of this discretion are the "express wishes" of the testator.
-The task of the court is to see what the "express wishes" of the testator were, to examine the effect of its division of marital property, and then to ask itself how the testator would have distributed the "postdivision" estate if he or she had known what the surviving spouse was going to be awarded on the Marital Property Act application.
+The task of the court is to see what the "express wishes" of the testator were, to examine the effect of its division of marital property, and then to ask itself how the testator would have distributed the "post-division" estate if he or she had known what the surviving spouse was going to be awarded on the Marital Property Act application.
 If the court finds that the literal application of the will would produce, in the circumstances created by the application, distortion of the intent of the will, it may intervene to restore the intention of the testator as best it can, given that it now only has the "post-division" estate to work with.